 13TH LETTER, THE

-(director: Otto Preminger; screenwriter: Howard Koch; cinematographer: Joseph LaShelle; editor: Louis Loeffler; cast: Charles Boyer (Dr. Laurent), Linda Darnell (Denise), Judith Evelyn (Marie), J. Léo Gagnon (Dr. Helier), Paul Guèvremont (Postman), June Hedin (Rochelle), Michael Rennie (Dr. Pearson), Françoise Rosay (Mrs. Sims), Constance Smith (Cora Laurent), Guy Sorel (Robert Helier), Ovila Legare (Mayor); Runtime: 88; 20th Century-Fox; 1951)
+(director: Otto Preminger; screenwriter: Howard Koch; cinematographer: Joseph LaShelle; editor: Louis Loeffler; cast: Charles Boyer (Dr. Laurent), Linda Darnell (Denise), Judith Evelyn (Marie), J. Léo Gagnon (Dr. Helier), Paul Guèvremont (Postman), June Hedin (Rochelle), Michael Rennie (Dr. Pearson), Françoise Rosay (Mrs. Sims), Constance Smith (Cora Laurent), Guy Sorel (Robert Helier), Ovila Legare (Mayor); Runtime: 88; 20th Century-Fox; 1951-B/W)

 “Though not a complete failure, Preminger’s American version still managed to take most of the starch out of this bitter French thriller.“